Growing our water and wastewater network

 Why we are growing our networks

-• 25 kilometres of new trunk water main
+• 25 kilometres of new trunk water mains

 This directly enables new homes to be built in development areas across Adelaide’s north and south, including: